An official website of the State of Oregon

-Youth ERA focuses on direct service, training, and advocacy for youth and young adults—the building blocks for creating lasting change for young people in communities across the country.
+Youth ERA focuses on direct service, training, and advocacy for youth and young adults.
+These are the building blocks for creating lasting change for young people in communities across the country.

 Youth ERA currently has five drop in centers: Clackamas, Coos, Salem and Medford Drop.

-Youth ERA also provides opportunities for training and leadership for youth and young adults including Youth and Young Adult Engagement Advisory (YYEA), a statewide group of young adults advocating for the needs of young people struggling with mental health and addiction challenges.
+Youth ERA also provides opportunities for training and leadership for youth and young adults.
+Opportunities include Youth and Young Adult Engagement Advisory (YYEA).
+This statewide group of young adults advocates for the needs of young people who struggle with mental health and addiction challenges.

-A primary component to the wellness of a young person is the connection they have to their family members.
-Often, youth in child-serving systems are separated from their families and have no knowledge of their extended family.
+A primary component to the wellness of a young person is their connection to family members.
+Often, youth in child-serving systems are separated from their families.
+They also may not know about their extended family.
 Family Search and Engagement (FSE) is a unique service that helps individuals:

-The Oregon Health Authority has contracted with Catholic Community Services for FSE services since 2015.
+Catholic Community Services has provided FSE services for OHA since 2015.

 Any individual or their guardian can contact Catholic Community Services for FSE services.

-FSE uses a variety of methods to search for members throughout the country, including extensive family mapping, the use of genealogy services and DNA testing.
+FSE searches for members throughout the country in many ways.
+Searches may include extensive family mapping, genealogy services and DNA testing.

 These homes are for young adults (17.5 to 25 years old) who experience complex behavioral health challenges.
 The homes focus on helping residents develop the skills they need for successful transition into adulthood, and provide 24-hour supervision and support.